jamespfu/Dashable/README.md

 You can visit the UI for the e-commerce website we created at the url https://dashable.cf/.

 ## Python
-The Python code can be found in the 'Python' folder. :)
+The Python code can be found in the 'Python' folder.
+It works by detecting ARP packets sent over the network and triggering actions if there are any :)

 ## Android
 We also created an Android application that intercepted UDP packets sent form an Ubuntu server, and then sent the desired SMS message to the specified recipient.
+You can download the .apk file, but its in beta so it isn't fully-functional.

 ## Instructions
 ### Connecting to IFTTT